‘How we do it’ matters as much as ‘what we do’.

 Help and advice

 If employees need help or advice, they are advised to talk to their manager first but we also provide ethics email advice services and a confidential reporting line.
 The contact details of our Group General Counsel are also made available for reporting issues or concerns to.
 The confidential reporting line is independently run and provides a confidential 24/7 service.
-We respond to a number of queries through the ethics advice services each year and all communication through the whistleblowing line is investigated.
+We respond to a number of queries through the ethics advice services each year and all communication through the confidential reporting line is investigated.
 All of this advice is outlined in the Code of Conduct.

 Strong governance underpins responsible business practice and the Group has Board and Executive level commitment to corporate responsibility through the Group Risk & CSR Committee.
 The committee meets regularly and receives briefings on all material risk and CSR issues, including business ethics.